Water is life!

 Some people are more thirsty than others.
 I always carry a water bottle with me, even on short city strolls because I feel thirsty quicker.
 My mom on the other hand doesn’t need to bring any water on a 1 hour walk because she doesn’t feel thirsty at all.

-So if you know you will get thirsty very quickly you should bring a some extra water or watery fruits.
+So if you know you will get thirsty very quickly you should bring some extra water or some watery fruits.

 While you shouldn’t underestimate how important it is to drink when it is cold, it is definitely important to bring extra water when it is hot.
 So I would recommend to bring the double amount of water when it is hot and humid in summer.